Simple and Minimal Git Server Setup

 Third, there are, in practice, two types of repositories:

-1. Standard repositories that contain all the information and actual files in the .git directory, together with a "working directory" at the root, which is the representation of the state of your projects in the ref you are currently, and where you actually, well, work on your files by editing them.
-This are not the actual files stored by git.
+directory, together with a "working directory" at the root, which is the representation of the state of your projects in the ref you are currently, and where you actually, well, work on your files by editing them.
+This are not the actual files stored by git. - Bare repositories, which forgo the "working directory" and just contain all the git files and information at the root of the directory.
+This types of repositories are the ones meant for the server side of things.

 Setting up the git backend